-Biodiversity Atlas Sweden (BAS) is an e-infrastructure consortium designed to provide data and analysis services that offer rich opportunities for innovative, interdisciplinary research on biodiversity and ecosystems.
-BAS consists of seven consortium partners:
+From 2021-01-01 the two existing Swedish biodiversity research e-infrastructure consortia Biodiversity Atlas Sweden (BAS) and Swedish LifeWatch (SLW) are expected to merge and form the Swedish Biodiversity Data Infrastructure (SBDI).
+The evolving SBDI is designed to provide data and analysis services that offer rich opportunities for innovative, interdisciplinary research on biodiversity and ecosystems.
+SBDI will consist of eleven consortium partners:

-The infrastructure is entirely based on open, international standards and open-source software that are widely used in the biodiversity informatics community for data, metadata and exchange protocols, in particular those developed and employed in collaboration with the widely acknowledged Atlas of Living Australia (ALA) platform and GBIF.
+The infrastructure is based on open, international standards and open-source software that are widely used in the biodiversity informatics community for data, metadata and exchange protocols.
 This ensures robust and reliable operation of core systems and services of importance to the biodiversity and ecosystems research community, and it includes infrastructure for long-term storage, mobilization, analysis and visualization of biodiversity data.
-Due to these features and the number of tools provided, the ALA-system has become very popular.
-Only during the last two years several countries outside Australia has started national ALA-based portals, are about to, or are considering implementing the ALA-system, including Sweden.

-The BioAtlas data portal is under development but a lot of functionality is already available.
+The BioAtlas portal is under development but a lot of functionality is already available.
 You can read more about the available functionality in our ‘How to use the BioAtlas’-guide.
-We are currently presenting data from Swedish natural history collections, biodiversity inventories and citizen science observation systems, but we further aim to broaden the evidence base of the portal to include systematic monitoring data, tracking data, molecular biodiversity data and data on microbial diversity (prokaryotes, unicellular eukaryotes, and microscopic fungi).
+We currently present data from Swedish natural history collections, biodiversity inventories and citizen science observation systems, but we further aim to broaden the evidence base of the portal to include systematic monitoring data, tracking and sensor data, molecular biodiversity data and data on microbial diversity.
 Progress in these areas will open up exciting new possibilities for integrative analyses of biodiversity and ecosystem services nationally and internationally.